linaslabs/GradePilot/README.md

 An intelligent, full-stack web application designed to help UK university students track, manage, and predict their academic grades.

 ## My Problem:
 During last year's exam period, I was always anxious about my performance in the final exam.
-I wanted to know exactly what I needed in my exams and coursework to achieve my targets. <br/> <br/> To find this out myself, required my own calculations.
-I wanted it to be easy. <br/> <br/>
+I wanted to know exactly what I needed in my exams and coursework to achieve my targets. <br/> <br/> I had to calculate to find out the information.
+This wasn't ideal, I wanted it to be easy and quick to access. <br/> <br/>
 I didn't have time back then, but now I do.
 I've created an app that solves everything I need.
 Currently needs the finishing touches, but if you find it useful, I don't mind you using it either!
 (Don't make me pay for a database

 ## Design: